How to Write for Search Engines

 - Focus.
 Keep to one topic per page.
 A page that’s all about lots of things is not really “all about” any of them.

 - Use your keywords naturally in your body copy.

-- Use keywords in the meta description tag, in link anchor text, and so forth.
+- Use keywords in the meta description tag, in link anchor text, and image file names & alternate text.